zeeshansalim1234/VTH-Hacks/README.md

   • App Annie

 ## ML model integration
-- The reviews gathered from the Google-Scrapper API was clustered into groups of major bugs detected.
+- The reviews gathered from the Google-Scrapper API were clustered into groups of major bugs detected.
 This was done using LDA Topic Modelling.
 - These Major Bugs are mapped to reviews using SPECTRE.
 - SPECTRE model in Appanalytics is built using allenai-specter model with SentenceTransformers.
-- Patch Notes and Negative Reviews are generated using the App Annie API and then passing these notes to the Spectre model to create embeddings.
+- Patch Notes and Negative Reviews are generated using the App Annie API and then passed these notes to the Spectre model to create embeddings.
-- Proceeding to perform Cosine-Similarity to map patches to reviews and displaying results on Flask.
+- Proceeding to perform Cosine-Similarity to map patches to reviews and display results on Flask.

 ## Prequisites to run the ML Model
 ```